 Bluetooth is by far the easiest way to hook a up keyboard to the Fire TV or Fire Stick.
 Actually, if you’ve got a Fire Stick or the 3rd generation (2017) version of the Fire TV, then Bluetooth is your only option.
-Neither of those devices have a USB port to plug the receiver in to.
+Neither of those devices has a USB port to plug the receiver into.

 Note: The keyboard will have to be in Bluetooth pairing mode to get this to work.
 On most devices, it’s just a simple button or switch that you have to press.
 Consult the keyboard’s documentation to see how to do it for your specific device.

 To set up the Logitech K480 Bluetooth keyboard, or any other Amazon Fire TV Bluetooth keyboard, head on over to the Settings tab and select Controllers & Bluetooth Devices.